 Would You Qualify for a Mortgage From Bank of America?

-Similar to many large banks that offer FHA loans, the lowest credit score accepted is generally 600 (FICO).
-This isn’t a hard rule, as more than your credit score is considered during the process, but that’s the general rule of thumb.
+Similar to many large banks that offer FHA loans, the lowest FICO credit score that's generally accepted is 600.
+This isn’t a hard and fast rule, as more than your credit score is considered during the process, but that’s the general rule of thumb.
 Conventional mortgages will usually require at least a 620 FICO score.

 In addition to credit score, you’ll need a solid work history, or proof of income as a freelancer or small business owner.
 Down payment savings are another consideration.
 You want to aim for 20% of the home purchase price.
 For example, if you’re buying a $250,000 home, ideally, you’d have $50,000 for the down payment.
 Obviously this isn’t an option for every lender.
 FHA loans have lower down payment requirements and Bank of America’s Affordable Loan Solution® requires just 3%.
 With both those options, however, you’ll pay a monthly insurance premium (MIP) and upfront insurance premium (UFMIP).
 This means a higher monthly payment.
 If you’re apply for a conventional loan with less than 20% down payment, you’ll have to get private mortgage insurance (PMI).
 Like MIP, PMI is added to your monthly mortgage payment.

 Your lender will also consider your debt-to-income ratio (DTI).
 DTI helps a lender determine if you can afford the projected monthly mortgage payments.
 In general, you want to aim for 36% or less.
 Bank of America doesn’t stand behind a specific limit, but if you have more than around 44%, most lenders won’t consider you for a loan.

 Calculate your DTI by totaling your monthly debt payments.
 This includes student loans, credit card payments, auto loans, child support and so on.
 Divide your monthly debt liabilities by your pre-tax monthly income and multiple by 100 to find your percentage.